 For instance, if you run a red light and hit another party but that party leaves the scene without providing information, then they are still not liable for causing your injuries pursuant to a negligence cause of action.
-They may be subject to punitive damages or other damages if the damages result from their failure to render aid as required by NRS 484E.030, however, they are not at fault for causing the accident and their insurance company will not likely pay out any money for injuries resulting from the loss.
+They may be subject to punitive damages or other damages if the damages resulting from their failure to render aid as required by NRS 484E.030, however, they are not at fault for causing the accident and their insurance company will not likely pay out any money for injuries resulting from the loss.

 So, the quicker you write the license plate down, the more likely it is going to be accurate.
 You should also ask the people around you if they witness any of the events and whether they have any useful information.
 If they do, you should ask them to write it down along with their information so you can provide it to the police.

 If you have a license plate number then we can investigate the plate and determine if there is a policy that can be used to pursue a personal injury claim.
 That way you will not be out of luck for your injury claim.
 Other options include subpoenaing nearby surveillance footage of local businesses to determine if the footage would be helpful in identifying the suspect.

 What about UM/UIM Coverage?

 Insurance adjusters are basically investigators for accidents and they can sometimes be helpful in these situations.
-Regardless, your Uninsured Motorist coverage will likely apply to your hit and run claim as long as it was not a single car accident, i.e. you got run off the road by someone.
-There needs to be an actual impact for the coverage to apply.
+Regardless, your Uninsured Motorist coverage will likely apply to your hit and run claim as long as it was not a single-car accident, i.e. you were run off the road by someone.
+There needs to be an actual fender bender for the coverage to apply.

-In Conclusion, you should immediately contact the Injury Firm Las Vegas to speak to a Las Vegas Car Accident Lawyer or attorney that will be able to help you obtain the compensation that you are entitled to.
+In Conclusion, you should immediately contact the Injury Firm Las Vegas to speak to a Las Vegas hit and run accident attorney that will be able to help you obtain the compensation that you are entitled to.
 In Nevada, we service Las Vegas, Green Valley, Henderson, North Las Vegas, Mountains Edge, Southern Highlands, and Boulder City.